Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Script.rst

 #. with Bash script
 #. with Groovy script

-To illustrate, users are invited to reproduce the tutorial ":doc:`Get_Started_GUI`"" in command lines.
+To illustrate, users are invited to reproduce the tutorial ":doc:`Get_Started_GUI`" in command lines.

 .. note::
     This tutorial is mainly dedicated to advanced users.